sqlparser/sqlflow_public/grabit/sql-server/readme.md

 to see how to setup the grabit tool.

 ### Discover data lineage in a SQL Server database
-After [start up the grabit tool](https://github.com/sqlparser/sqlflow_public/tree/master/grabit#running-the-grabit-tool), this is the first UI.
+- After [start up the grabit tool](https://github.com/sqlparser/sqlflow_public/tree/master/grabit#running-the-grabit-tool), this is the first UI.
+Click the `database` button.
 ![Grabit SQL Server UI 1](grabit-sql-server-1.png)

-- Click the `database` button, and select `sql server` in the list
+-  Select `sql server` in the list
 ![Grabit SQL Server UI 2 database](grabit-sql-server-2-database.png)

 ### Prerequisites